-However, $K$ can be $\omega(n)$ (superlinear) even in the case of non-crossing clusters.
-The Hausdorff Voronoi diagram is equivalent to an upper envelope of a family of lower envelopes of an arrangement of hyperplanes in $\mathbb{R}^3$ (each envelope corresponds to a cluster)~\cite{EGS1989}.
-Edelsbrunner~\emph{et~al.} give a construction algorithm of $O(n^2)$ time complexity. \footnote{The reported $O(n^2\alpha(n))$ time complexity (where $\alpha(n)$ is the inverse Ackermann function) improves to $O(n^2)$ due to the $O(n^2)$ bound on the size of the diagram.} Although the time complexity is optimal in the worst case, it remains quadratic even for non-crossing clusters, for which the size of the diagram is linear.
+However, $K$ can be $\omega(n)$ (superlinear), even in the case of non-crossing clusters when the combinatorial complexity of the diagram is $O(n)$.

 A more recent parallel algorithm~\cite{Dehne-coarse} constructs the Hausdorff Voronoi diagram of non-crossing clusters in $O(p^{-1} n \log^4 n)$ time with $p$ processors, which implies a divide and conquer sequential algorithm of time complexity $O(n \log^4 n)$ and space complexity $O(n\log^2 n)$.